-British conductor James Judd is internationally acclaimed for his remarkable versatility, unique musicianship and charismatic demeanor on and off stage.
-He is known for his exceptionally communicative style and compelling concerts and his regular performances in concert halls from Vienna to Tokyo are testament to his excellent contact with the public and musicians.
-His wealth of artistic activities have led him to cooperate with renowned orchestras like the Berlin Philharmonic, Rotterdam Philharmonic, Orchestre National de France, Gewandhaus Orchester in Leipzig, Royal Philharmonic, London Symphony Orchestra, English Chamber Orchestra, BBC Symphony Orchestra, NHK Symphony Orchestra in Tokyo and orchestras in Dallas, St. Louis, Baltimore and Montreal.
+British conductor James Judd is internationally acclaimed for his remarkable versatility, unique musicianship and charismatic presence on and off stage.
+Known for his exceptionally communicative style and compelling concerts, his regular performances in concert halls from Vienna to Tokyo attest to his excellent contact with audiences and musicians alike.
+He has conducted renowned orchestras such as the Berlin Philharmonic, Rotterdam Philharmonic, Orchestre National de France, Gewandhaus Orchestra in Leipzig, Royal Philharmonic, London Symphony Orchestra, English Chamber Orchestra, BBC Symphony, NHK Symphony Orchestra in Tokyo and orchestras in Dallas, St. Louis, Baltimore and Montreal.

-Apart from his concert activities, James Judd is a regular guest on opera stages like the English National Opera, Wexford Festival and Glyndebourne Opera Festival, where he has conducted opera productions of Il trovatore, La traviata, Rigoletto, the Barbier of Seville, the Marriage of Figaro and Cinderella.
-Between 1993 and 1996 he was Artistic Director of the opera house Florida Grand Opera where he studied in operas like Don Giovanni, the Masked Ball, La Boheme, Madame Butterfly and others.
-Besides opera productions he has conducted the concert versions of the operas Tannhäuser, Fidelio and La clemenza di Tito.
-He has also participated in recording the complete opera works of Meyerbeer and Donizetti.
+Apart from his concert activities, James Judd has been a regular guest on the stages of the English National Opera, Wexford Festival and Glyndebourne Opera Festival, with productions of Il Trovatore, La Traviata, Rigoletto, The Barber of Seville, Le Nozze di Figaro and La Cenerentola.
+Between 1993 and 1996 he was Artistic Director of the Florida Grand Opera where he conducted productions of Don Giovanni, Un Ballo in Maschera, La Boheme, Madame Butterfly and others, as well as concert versions of Tannhäuser, Fidelio and La clemenza di Tito.
+He has recorded the complete opera works of Meyerbeer and Donizetti.

-After completing his music studies at London Trinity College he became Lorin Maazel’s assistant in Cleveland.
+Following his music studies at London Trinity College he became Lorin Maazel’s assistant in Cleveland.
 After two years in the USA he returned to Europe where he became Executive Director of the European Community Youth Orchestra, whose Chief Conductor was Claudio Abbado.
-James Judd was Music Director of the Florida Philharmonic for fourteen years during which this originally small regional ensemble became an orchestra of note.
-Thanks to the introduction of innovative programs, the positive public response and support for its especially successful summer festival, the ensemble enjoyed significant artistic growth.
-Together with the Florida Philharmonic he made recordings of the works of Walton, Bernstein and Mahler which received numerous awards.
+James Judd was Music Director of the Florida Philharmonic for fourteen years during which this ensemble became an orchestra of note.
+Thanks to the introduction of innovative programmes, the positive public response and support for its especially successful summer festival, the orchestra enjoyed significant artistic growth.
+Together with the Florida Philharmonic he recorded works of Walton, Bernstein and Mahler which received numerous awards.

-He accepted the position of Music Director of the New Zealand Symphony Orchestra for a period of eight years and during this time contri buted immensely to the artistic development of the ensemble and gained recognition on international concert stages.
+His eight-year tenure as Music Director of the New Zealand Symphony Orchestra time contributed immensely to the artistic development of the ensemble which gained recognition on international concert stages.
 Under his leadership the orchestra undertook its first concert tour of Europe, performing in renowned halls like the Concertgebouw and Royal Albert Hall.

-Maestro Judd has actively cooperated as Principal Guest Conductor with the Orchestre National de Lille and the Adelaide Symphony.
-In 2008 he established the Miami Music Project in Southern Florida which received ge nerous support from the John and James Knight Foundation for the enhancement of education and training, providing performing opportunities for hundreds of children from different social backgrounds and underprivileged communities in the city.
-The Miami Music Project, inspired by the Venezuelan model El Sistema, opened a music academy for teaching in the Miami communities Doral and Little Haiti and is planning to open another academy in Little Havana and Liberty City.
-The project provides talented young musicians with the opportunity to practise and play orchestral works with the Miami Youth Orchestra.
+In 2008 he founded the Miami Music Project in Southern Florida which received generous support from the John and James Knight Foundation for the enhancement of education and training, providing performing opportunities for hundreds of children from different social backgrounds and underprivileged communities in the city.
+The Miami Music Project, inspired by the Venezuelan model El Sistema, opened a music academy for teaching in the Miami communities Doral and Little Haiti and plans to open another academy in Little Havana and Liberty City.
+Talented young musicians are given the opportunity of studying and performing orchestral works with the Miami Youth Orchestra.